CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 ** Response times: ** It should be regulated at what intervals the mobile workers retrieve up-to-date information (for example, how often emails are read) and in what time frame they have to respond.

 ** Representation scheme: ** For each mobile employee, a representative should be appointed who must be informed about the current activities, so that he can take over the representation at short notice.
-For this, the work results by the mobile employees must always be carefully documented.
+For this purpose, the work results by the mobile employees must always be carefully documented.
 Perhaps sporadic or regular meetings between the mobile employee and his representative make sense.
-In addition, it must be regulated how the representative can access the data on the IT systems and applications in the event of an unexpected substitution or can view the existing documents at the mobile workstation.
+In addition, it must be regulated how the representative can access the data on the IT systems and applications in the event of an unexpected substitution or can view the existing documents on the mobile workstation.
 This substitution case should be tested and evaluated on a trial basis.
-The evaluation should be done by the mobile employee and his representative.** Handling confidential information: ** In mobile work, information is processed both analogously (for example, on paper) and digitally (for example, on data carriers).
+The evaluation should be done by the mobile employee and his representative.
+** Handling confidential information: ** In mobile work, information is processed both analogously (for example, on paper) and digitally (for example, on data carriers).
 Regardless of the form in which information is available, it must be protected from unauthorized access and other security risks.
-Therefore, the complete life cycle of information worthy of protection must be adequately secured.
+Therefore, the entire life cycle of information worthy of protection must be adequately secured.

 ** Reporting procedure: ** The mobile employees are to be obligated to report security-relevant incidents immediately to a point to be determined in advance in the institution.

 ** Tools: ** It should be specified which work equipment the mobile workers can use and which can not be used (for example, not released software).
-Thus, an e-mail connection can be made available, but the use of other Internet services are prohibited.
+Thus, an e-mail connection can be provided, but the use of other Internet services are prohibited.
 Furthermore, the use of data media, such as DVDs or USB sticks could be prohibited if the mobile workstation does not require it.

 ** Transport of documents and data media: ** The type and security of the transport of documents and data media between mobile workplaces, customer premises and the institution must be regulated.
-Confidential data on digital media should only be transported in encrypted form (see INF.9.M2 * Mobile workstation regulations * and * * INF.9.M9 * Encryption of portable IT systems and data media *).
+Confidential data on digital media should only be transported in encrypted form (see INF.9.M2 * Mobile workstation regulations * and * * INF.9.M9 * Encrypting portable IT systems and data media *).

 ** Data backup: ** The mobile employees must be obliged to carry out regular data backups of the locally stored data.
 In addition, it should be agreed that one generation of data backups will be deposited in each institution to ensure higher availability.

-** Synchronization of data stocks: ** Data sets that are to be processed both in the institution and at mobile workplaces must be duly synchronized.
+** Synchronization of data stocks: ** Datasets that are to be processed both in the institution and at workstations must be appropriately synchronized.
 The synchronization procedure must be planned precisely so that there are no conflicts and therefore no data loss if two users have changed or deleted the same data set in mirrored databases.
 It is recommended to use suitable software for this purpose.

 ** Privacy Policy: ** Mobile workers must be required to adhere to relevant data protection regulations.
-They are to be informed of the necessary measures when processing personal data at the mobile workstation and at customers.
+They are to be informed of the necessary measures when processing personal data at the mobile workplace and at the customer.

 ** Data communication: ** It should be specified which data should be transmitted in which way and which data should not be transmitted electronically or only encrypted.
 It is also necessary to regulate which documents may be transported between the institution, the mobile workstation and the customer and how these are protected.

-** Disposal: ** The security policy must contain rules on how employees should handle disused data carriers and documents.
+** Disposal: ** The security policy must contain rules on how employees should deal with disused data carriers and documents.
 (See INF.9.M6 * Disposal of confidential information * and * ORP.3 Information security awareness and training *).

 ** Sensitization: ** All employees should be regularly sensitized to the proper handling of mobile IT (see INF.9.M2 * Mobile Workplace Regulations *).

-The regulations are to be handed over to every mobile employee.
+The regulations are to be handed out to every mobile employee.
 Corresponding leaflets must be updated regularly.

 ** Information protection on business and private travel **

 Employees must handle confidential information carefully, even on business or private travel.
 When traveling abroad, therefore, the requirements of module CON.6 * Information security on trips abroad * should be taken into account.

-#### INF.9.M9 Encryption of Portable IT Systems and Media [User]To prevent sensitive information from being seen by unauthorized third parties, it should be ensured that all sensitive information is protected in accordance with internal guidelines.
+#### INF.9.M9 Encryption of Portable IT Systems and Media [User]
+To prevent sensitive information from being seen by unauthorized third parties, it should be ensured that all sensitive information is protected in accordance with internal guidelines.

 Mobile data carriers and IT systems should be encrypted according to company-internal procedures and regulations in order to protect sensitive data against unauthorized access.
 This is especially true for rewritable media.
 It is possible to encrypt volumes only partially.
 For ease of use, however, it is recommended to encrypt the entire volume.
 An encryption of the disk can be achieved either with software such.
 B. BitLocker from Microsoft or FileVault from Apple, or even with special hardware.
-In order to decrypt the data, a cryptographic key is needed, which should be used in the form of a separate smart card or a USB token.
+In order to decrypt the data, a cryptographic key is needed, which should be used in the form of a separate chip card or a USB token.
 In this case, the user should keep the cryptographic key and the encrypted volume or client separate from each other.

 In addition, it is important to take precautions against data loss in order to intercept malfunctions (eg power failure, abort of encryption) on the system side.
 In addition, the following requirements are useful: